- Oops!Something went wrong.Please try again later.

 Ripa is one of the many celebs that have sworn by the alkaline diet, where you only eat foods that are low in acid.
 While she claims this diet plan as "changed her life," there are still certain foods that she can't bring herself to eliminate completely from her diet.

 "I like to drink coffee.
 I occasionally will have fish.
-The alkaline diet is primarily a vegan diet, but I like cream in my coffee.
-I like to have a glass of wine," Ripa told People.
+The alkaline diet is primarily a vegan diet, but I like cream in my coffee," Ripa told People.
 "So I don't adhere to it strictly, but when I do a cleanse, it will be seven days, and then I go back to my normal life.
 But my normal life is not that different than the alkaline cleanse."

 And what's included in her "normal life" meals?